cr-tech-repo/credo-ts/rest-api/README.md

 ### Database Engine and Storage

 The Credo REST API uses **PostgreSQL** as its database engine for storing wallet data.
-When the agent is initialized, it creates a PostgreSQL database named after the wallet ID specified in the configuration.
-In our case, the database is named `rest-api-wallet`.
+The API is configured to use the **ProfilePerWallet** scheme, which means all wallets share a single database, with each wallet using a separate profile within that database.

 The database connection is configured in `src/config.ts`: